 Large Grills around 60,000 btu’s – Giving us 7.3 hours

-I have found that a propane tank lasts longer in the summer months than during our cold winters, so cut approximately 20% off of the life expectancy of your propane if you grill during frigid weather.
+I have found that a propane tank lasts longer in the summer months than during our cold winters.
+Cut approximately 20% off of the life expectancy of your propane if you grill during frigid weather.
 This could be due to contraction of the gas in the cold or just because you need to cook at higher temperatures.

 How to Grill with Propane: How do I tell if my propane tank is low?

 This is another subject we have an entire post about here.
-If you do not have one of the many gadgets available to measure how much gas you have left, here are a few tricks: The most accurate way is to weigh the tank, the empty tank weight is stamped on the top ring near the handles typically on a 20 pound propane tank they are around 17 to 18 pounds.
-First disconnect the hose then set the tank on a bathroom scale, subtract the empty weight of the tank and what is left is the pound(s) of propane you have left.
-Or Shake the Tank: Propane is a liquid so you can hear it sloshing around inside the tank.
+If you do not have one of the many gadgets available to measure how much gas you have left, here are a few tricks.
+The most accurate way is to weigh the tank, the empty tank weight is stamped on the top ring near the handles.
+Typically a 20 pound propane tank it is around 17 to 18 pounds.
+First disconnect the hose then set the tank on a bathroom scale.
+Subtract the empty weight of the tank and what is left is the pound(s) of propane you have left.
+Or Shake the Tank.
+Propane is a liquid so you can hear it sloshing around inside the tank.
 Disconnect the hose first.

 aka Sultan of Sizzle